-Global food systems are tasked with the complex challenge of satisfying the growing global food demand while encouraging the adoption of environmentally sustainable farming practices.
+Global food systems are tasked with the complex challenge of satisfying a growing food demand while encouraging the adoption of environmentally sustainable farming practices.

 Not only do they have to do this in the face of erratic rainfall, flash floods, drought and frequent storm surges, but over 800 million people are already exposed to severe levels of hunger.

-In this context, the inaugural OpenAg Symposium will explore the two-way links between climate change and food systems to facilitate solution-oriented discussion between Oxford researchers (and those at other institutions), the private sector, governments, international organisations and development agencies.
+In this context, the OpenAg Symposium series will explore the two-way links between climate change and food systems to facilitate solution-oriented discussion between researchers (both from Oxford University and other institutions), the private sector, governments, international organisations and development agencies.
 The Symposium will bring the best advice from diverse actors to conceptualise and develop meaningful action towards open and sustainable practices in agriculture, within the global food system.

 - Partnerships and collaborations between leading academicians, businesses and development agencies towards sustainable practices in farming.